Skip to content

 Location: Workroom 3, The Wave, University of Sheffield, 2 Whitham Rd, S10 2AH.
 Refreshments will be in the Cornerstone on the ground floor of the Wave.

-Click to register here (google form) before 8th November 2024
+Click to register here (google form) in advance.

 About the book